12 Sayings Only People From California Will Understand

 Vague references to “the industry” might be a little confusing to people not from southern California.
 When someone says their husband works in “the industry,” they don’t mean he’s an industrial worker, though he may belong to a different kind of labour union.
 Actors, directors, producers, screenwriters, art directors, film editors, and talent agents are just a few people who make up the huge entity that is “the industry.”

-Show business is so prominent in Los Angeles that southern Californians should immediately get the reference.
+Show business is so prominent, especially in Los Angeles, that Californians should automatically get the reference.

 9. “This burger is bomb.”